Vayel/chaffalo/README.md

 uses the [UNO API](https://wiki.openoffice.org/wiki/Documentation/DevGuide/OpenOffice.org_Developers_Guide).

 The odt documents are in a common folder and share variables (dates, names, etc.) through an ods document.
+The extension performs two kinds of operations.

+### Document management

-The extension links all the odt documents to the database.
+The extension automates some operations to manage the document itself.
+For instance:

+* Linking the database
+* Printing the document to the pdf format

+### Document edition

-Then, it reads some data from the second and inserts them in a special way in the text documents.
+The extension reads some data from the database (for instance, the budget table) and inserts it in the opened document.

-The data are named by [named cells](https://help.libreoffice.org/Calc/Naming_Cells).
+Data is named by [named cells](https://help.libreoffice.org/Calc/Naming_Cells).
 Thus, you do not need to dive into the code to change some data range.
-See the `docs` folder for détails about that.
+See the `docs` folder for details about that.

+The object (table, chart, text...) is inserted that way:

+* If it already exists, the old one is replaced
+* If it does not exist but there is a section to contain it, it is inserted in the section
+* If it does not exist and there is no section for it, it is inserted at the cursor position

+The names of the sections where data must be inserted are defined in the `Config` table of the database.